 Grant Authors: Mindy Rubinlicht

-Robotics for All!
-Kindergartners and first graders will use simplified, transparent robots called Blue Bots to develop a fundamental understanding of how robots work.
+Robotics for All! will enable kindergartners and first graders to use simplified, transparent robots called Blue Bots to develop a fundamental understanding of how robots work.

 Grant Authors: Kristina Skladaitis, Joe Perry, Beverly Visnov